BlackVS/CTFs/r2con2020/tasks/aesthetic/README.md

 Let's code:
 [script](scripts/solve.py)

-PS: in first version of script I forgot abot shiftRows which permutes bytes of initial secret key.
+PS: in first version of script I forgot about shiftRows which permutes bytes of initial secret key.
 I.e. to extract secret key from expanded key I had to make reverse permutation (**shiftab_rev** list). x can be any value from 0 to 255 - result must be the same.
 If not - something wrong with tables %)